The Complete Honest Hands-On Review Of Panasonic EVA1

 On the other hand, it means you’re using SD cards, which aren’t particularly robust, and even the fast ones aren’t that fast (nor are they that much cheaper than, say, a regular fast CFast).

-They are, however, readily available should you find yourself out of media in the middle of an oil town in the Amazon (good chances you’ll find an SD card for sale, probably not a Cfast card!)
+However, they are readily available should you find yourself out of media in the middle of an oil town in the Amazon (there are good chances you’ll find an SD card for sale, probably not a Cfast card!).

 I suspect that the speed limitations of the fastest SD cards also contributed to the restrictions on codec choices.